bogdan/accept_values_for/Readme.md

 This gem provides an rspec matcher that helps you to test ActiveModel validation.

-*NOTE:* `discover` matcher that was previously here was extracted to its own gem
+*NOTE:* `discover` matcher that was previously here was extracted to its own gem: http://github.com/bogdan/discover

 ## Usage